eertay/analog-meter-reading-openCV/README.md

 ## **AMR**

-AMR allows the employees of the service company (electricity/gas/water) or preferably, the consumers themselves to capture meter images using a mobile device, which is cheaper and more feasible than manual on-site reading, and easier to deploy - in the short/medium term - than the replacement of old meters.
+AMR is a sub-section of OCR engines, built primarily to read electricity, gas and water meters.
+The AMR technologies allow energy companies or their customers to capture meter images using a mobile device.
+This practice is cheaper and more feasible than manual on-site reading, and easier to deploy - in the short/medium term - than the replacement of old meters.

 ### **Two main categories:**